 Additional accountancy costs | £1,000 | |

-As in the previous example, Deirdre has £100,000 income before expenses.
-She has a spouse who will also be a director of the company if she decides on this option.
+However, she has a spouse who will also be a director of the company.
 Her spouse earns £35,000 per year.

-This means that at the end of the year, after paying expenses and taking salaries and dividends, there is still £17,000 in the company’s bank account that she hasn’t withdrawn for personal use.
+This would mean that at the end of the year, after paying expenses and taking salaries and dividends, there is still £30,000 in the company’s bank account that she hasn’t withdrawn for personal use.
 There are a number of options for this cash – leave in the company as savings, make payments to a personal pension, make an investment, etc

 Company | Self-employed | |